ordinatorix/Rover/README.md

 $ sudo apt-get install python3
 ```

-- Assuming you clone the repo into your home directory, it should look like the following: ```/home/pi/Rover/```
+- Assuming you cloned the repo into your home directory, it should look like the following: ```/home/pi/Rover/``` on both devices.

+Once the Repo is cloned on your device, let's set them up.

 ## Controller Setup

-Once the Repo is cloned on your device, you should be able to run
+First, let's test that the gui can run, using the following command:

 ```
 $ python3 /home/pi/Rover/Controller/RaspTankTest.py
 ```